kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 ### 5.2 Handling Errors and Getting Support

 The system provides clear error messages and help features to resolve common issues.
-For problems that cannot be resolved through built-in help, contact your organization's IT support team or designated technical support channels.
+For problems that cannot be resolved through built-in help, contact your organization’s IT support team or designated technical support channels.

 **Common Error Types:**
 - **Validation Errors**: Red outlines on required fields with specific error messages
 - **Capacity Limits**: Warnings when vehicle capacity or route time limits are exceeded

 - **Network Issues**: Connection problems with automatic retry suggestions
 - **Permission Errors**: Access denied messages when attempting unauthorized actions